-2.1.
-The governing body is responsible for:

-- Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective self-evaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects. - 2.2.
-The headteacher is responsible for:
+- 2.1.
+The governing body is responsible for: - Ensuring all pupils make progress in achieving the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Evaluating the quality of provision through regular and effective selfevaluation. - Ensuring teaching is delivered in ways that are accessible to all pupils with SEND. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects. - 2.2.
+The headteacher is responsible for: - The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents.

-- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Reviewing requests from parents to withdraw their children from the subjects. - Discussing requests for withdrawal with parents. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on a 2 year basis. - 2.3.
-The relationships and health education subject leader is responsible for: - Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships and health curriculum. - Ensuring the relationships and health curriculum is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher. - 2.4.
-The teachers are responsible for: - Delivering a high-quality and age-appropriate relationships and health curriculum in line with statutory requirements. - Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - Ensuring they do not express personal views or beliefs when delivering the programme. - Modelling positive attitudes to relationships and health education. - Responding to any safeguarding concerns in line with the Child Protection and Safeguarding Policy. - Acting in accordance with planning, monitoring and assessment requirements for the subjects. - Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - Working with the relationships and health education subject leader to evaluate the quality of provision. - 2.5.
-The SENCO is responsible for: - Advising teaching staff how best to identify and support pupils' individual needs. - Advising staff on the use of TAs in order to meet pupils' individual needs.
+- Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the governing board on the effectiveness of this policy. - Reviewing this policy on a 2 year basis.

+2.3.
+The relationships and health education subject leader is responsible for:

+- Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships and health curriculum. - Ensuring the relationships and health curriculum is inclusive and accessible for all pupils. - Ensuring the inclusion of LGBTQ+ within the curriculum - Working with other subject leaders to ensure the relationships and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher.

+2.4.
+The teachers are responsible for:

+- Delivering a high-quality and age-appropriate relationships and health curriculum in line with statutory requirements. - Using a variety of teaching methods and resources to provide an engaging curriculum that meets the needs of all pupils. - Ensuring they do not express personal views or beliefs when delivering the programme. - Modelling positive attitudes to relationships and health education. - Ensuring the inclusion of LGBTQ+ within their curriculum - Responding to any safeguarding concerns in line with the Child Protection and Safeguarding Policy. - Acting in accordance with planning, monitoring and assessment requirements for the subjects. - Liaising with the SENCO to identify and respond to individual needs of pupils with SEND. - Working with the relationships and health education subject leader to evaluate the quality of provision.

+2.5.
+The SENCO is responsible for:

+- Advising teaching staff how best to identify and support pupils' individual needs. - Advising staff on the use of TAs in order to meet pupils' individual needs.